MacsiaProduction/DebtsApp/README.md

 - `GET /debts/between?from={fromName}&to={toName}`: Get the debt between two users.
 - `GET /debts/related?name={user}`: Get a list of debts related to a specific user.
 - `GET /debts`: Get a list of all debts.
-- `POST /change-password`: Change the user's password.
+- `POST /change-password`: Change a user's password.
 - `POST /login`: Authenticate a user.

 ## Getting Started